goethan/Udacity_Projects/tentative/ml.md

 random_state=0
 ```

-If our model did not do well, a good way of dealing with overfitting is cross validation, which we will discuss in more details in the next question.
-Our current result is already derived under 2-fold cross validation.
+Our current result is derived under 2-fold cross validation.

 -----------------------------------------------------------

-> 5. What is validation, and what’s a classic mistake you can make if you do it wrong?
+> Question 5.
+What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

 Validation refers to the set of techniques used to make sure that our fitted model can be generalized, i.e., the estimated model is not restricted  to a particular part of the data or some particular dataset.